Songonge/Songonge/README.md

 ## About Me :woman_technologist:
 I’m a data analyst, educator, and researcher passionate about using insights to drive impact, growth, and innovation.
 With a diverse academic background in STEM and hands-on experience in teaching, research, and analytics, I thrive at the intersection of knowledge, purpose, and problem-solving.

 Over the years, I’ve contributed to projects that span data cleaning, analysis, and visualization.
-I have also taught several courses, such as Mathematics and Physics, at the university level.
-Each one deepened my commitment to building systems that uplift communities and create opportunities for others.
-Whether I’m mentoring or advising students, exploring new data tools, or developing strategies, my goal is always the same: to inspire, empower, and leave a lasting legacy of excellence.
+I have also taught several university-level courses, including Mathematics (Calculus, Algebra, Trigonometry, Statistics, and Probability) and Physics (General Physics, Statics, and Structural Analysis).
+Each one deepened my commitment to building systems that uplift communities and create opportunities for others, while empowering the next generation.
+Whether I’m mentoring or advising students, exploring new data tools, or developing strategies, my goal remains the same: to inspire, empower, and leave a lasting legacy of excellence.

 Driven by resilience, curiosity, and a desire to be a better version of myself, I continue to grow, share, and lead with purpose.